solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     docker compose run --service-ports db
     ```

-4. Run the following to create the phpmyadmin container:
+4. Run the following to create the pgadmin container:

     ``` powershell
-    docker compose run --service-ports phpmyadmin
+    docker compose run --service-ports pgadmin
     ```

 ## Migrate the database

 1. Use export steps in [Migrate the database][85] article to export the
     database
-2. Open a browser to `http:\\localhost:8081` and the phpmyadmin portal
+2. Open a browser to `http:\\localhost:8081` and the pgadmin portal
 3. Login to the database using `root` and `root`
 4. Select the **contosostore** database
 5. Run the exported database sql to import the database and data